-The 2014 Watchfire will take place in the Veterans Memorial Watchfire Park at the New York State Fairgrounds, Syracuse, NY.
+Watchfire 2014 will take place on Sunday, 25 May in the Veterans Memorial Watchfire Park, New York State Fairgrounds, Syracuse, NY.
 (See annotated aerial photograph at page bottom.)

 The Watchfire stems from the military tradition that following a battle or long march, a large fire would be started so those missing or lost could locate and rejoin their comrades.
-Using that time honored model symbolically, we use the warmth and light of our Watchfire to guide everyone to join us in reflection of those comrades who have gone before us and made our nation strong through their service and sacrifice.
+Using that time honored model, we symbolically use the warmth and light of our Watchfire to guide everyone to join us in reflection of those comrades who have gone before us making our nation strong through their service and sacrifice.

 V V A Chapter 103 uses the Watchfire and accompanying ceremony to make Memorial Day more meaningful for everyone in the community.
 In 1995 the event honored the American veterans of World Wars I, II and Korea.
 In 1996 we dedicated the event to the Gold Star Mothers.
 In 1997 the event was dedicated to honor Women in Service.
 Please help us to ensure that Memorial Day does not pass without a suitable remembrance of the women who have served and are serving the nation.